Home - Resources

 Searchable Collections of related, full-text reports are available on a number of current topics in science, engineering, and health, including climate change, HIV/AIDS, and security.
 Some of our reports are available in translation.

-The National Academies produce and maintain the Transportation Research Information Services (TRIS) Database, the world's largest and most comprehensive bibliographic resource on transportation information.
+The Academies produce and maintain the Transportation Research Information Services (TRIS) Database, the world's largest and most comprehensive bibliographic resource on transportation information.
 TRIS contains over half a million records of published research on all modes and disciplines in the field of transportation.
 It is available as TRIS Online through the National Transportation Library.

 Proceedings of the National Academy of Sciences